idatta21/Project2/data_channel_is_entertainment.md

 ![](./images/negative_words_V_shares_scatterplot-1.png)<!-- -->

-Here is the scatter plot showing poins in the middle has more share as a function of number of words in the title.
+Here is the scatter plot showing points in the middle has more share as a function of number of words in the title.
 On Left of the graph with less word in the title has less share by weekdays

 ``` r
 g2 <- ggplot(data = subNews, aes(n_tokens_title, shares))